alire-project/alire/doc/publishing.md

 [TOML](https://github.com/toml-lang/toml) files stored in the [alire-index](https://github.com/alire-project/alire-index) repository, under the [index](https://github.com/alire-project/alire-index/blob/master/index) directory.
-Each file is named after the crate it contains.
-A crate contains the description of a project, with other metadata, and the list of available releases (identified by their [semantic version](https://semver.org/)).
+Each file contains a release for a crate and is named after the crate and version it contains.
+A crate contains the description of a release, with other metadata.

 The complete specification of such TOML files is available in this [document](catalog-format-spec.md).